MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Out-of-Distribution Generalization; Invariant Causal Prediction; Causal Representation Learning.
   - Digest: We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
 It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions, i.e., a more flexible conditionally non-factorized prior that can actually capture complicated dependences between the latent variables.

+- FL Games: A federated learning framework for distribution shifts. [[paper]](https://arxiv.org/abs/2205.11101)
+  - Sharut Gupta, Kartik Ahuja, Mohammad Havaei, Niladri Chatterjee, Yoshua Bengio.
+  - Key Word: Distribution Shifts; Federated Learning.
+  - Digest: We argue that in order to generalize better across non-i.i.d. clients, it is imperative to only learn correlations that are stable and invariant across domains.
+We propose FL Games, a game-theoretic framework for federated learning for learning causal features that are invariant across clients.
+While training to achieve the Nash equilibrium, the traditional best response strategy suffers from high-frequency oscillations.
+We demonstrate that FL Games effectively resolves this challenge and exhibits smooth performance curves.

 - Improving Robustness against Real-World and Worst-Case Distribution Shifts through Decision Region Quantification. [[paper]](https://arxiv.org/abs/2205.09619)
   - Leo Schwinn, Leon Bungert, An Nguyen, René Raab, Falk Pulsmeyer, Doina Precup, Björn Eskofier, Dario Zanca. *ICML 2022*
   - Key Word: Decision Region Quantification; Corruption Robustness; Distribution Shift.